Matrix encoding method in variational quantum singular value decomposition: Introduction

-In our paper we modify the algorithm developed in \cite{WSW,JKC} implementing the encoding the elements of the $N\times N$ matrix $A$ into the probability amplitudes of the pure state of some quantum system with subsequent application of two parametrised unitary transformations and matrix multiplications using the algorithm proposed in \cite{ ZQKW_arxive2023}.
+In our paper, we modify the algorithm developed in \cite{WSW,JKC} implementing the encoding the elements of the $N\times N$ matrix $A$ into the probability amplitudes of the pure state of some quantum system with subsequent application of two parametrised unitary transformations and matrix multiplications using the algorithm proposed in \cite{ ZQKW_arxive2023}.
 Implementing this encoding we avoid representation of $A$ as a linear combination of unitary transformations utilised in \cite{WSW,JKC}.
-In comparison with the above references, we reduce the number of probabilities of certain states that are to be measured for calculating the objective function.
-We need to measure a single probability of exited state of certain one-qubit subsystem (subsystem $K$ below) instead of $N$ probability amplitudes in \cite{JKC}.
-Of course, because of the probabilistic result one has to perform series of runs of the algorithm in order to obtain the above probability with required accuracy.
+In comparison with the above references, we reduce the number of measurements required to get the complete information for calculating the objective function. { In our case, each run of the algorithm is supplemented with $O(1)$ measurements of the uncillae states (subsystems $K$ and $B$ below), while the number of measurements in \cite{WSW,JKC} is $O(N)$, here $N$ is the number of diagonal elements in the considered matrix.
+Of course, because of the probabilistic method of obtaining the objective function, one has to perform series of runs of the algorithm. }

 The paper is organized as follows.
 In Sec.\ref{Section:SVD} we present the detailed description of our version of the quantum part of the variational SVD and briefly discuss the complete hybrid algorithm.
 Conclusions are given in Sec.\ref{Section:Conclusions}.